status-im/nim-rocksdb/README.md

 See [simple_example](examples/simple_example.nim)

 ### Contribution

 Any contribution intentionally submitted for inclusion in the work by you shall be dual licensed as above, without any additional terms or conditions.

+## Versioning

+The library generally follows the upstream RocksDb version number, adding one more number for tracking changes to the Nim wrapper itself.

 ## License